GriffinMichalak/connect-4-ai/README.md

 ## 🤖 Models

 ### 1. **Minimax Algorithm**
 A classical game-theoretic approach that examines the game tree to identify optimal moves.
-Uses depth-limited search combined with evaluation functions.
+Uses depth-limited search combined with evaluation functions

 ### 2. **Minimax with Alpha-Beta Pruning**
-Optimized version of Minimax that reduces the number of nodes evaluated by pruning branches that cannot affect the final decision.
+Optimized version of Minimax that reduces the number of nodes evaluated by pruning branches that cannot affect the final decision

 ### 3. **Monte Carlo Tree Search (MCTS)**
-Probabilistic algorithm that uses random simulations to evaluate moves, balancing exploration and exploitation.
+Probabilistic algorithm that uses random simulations to evaluate moves, balancing exploration and exploitation

 ### 4. **Heuristic Model**